Reemaask2/Data-science-Udacity-nanodegree/First Project/README.md

 - SciPy

 The motivitation for this project
-For this project I was really interested in conducting exploratory data analysis using Obesity Levels dataset found on Kaggle containing to better understand:
+ I was really interested in conducting exploratory data analysis using Obesity Levels dataset found on Kaggle containing to better understand:

 -
 -